fortran-lang/stdlib/doc/specs/stdlib_hash_procedures.md

 In implementing hash functions it is sometimes necessary to know the "endianess" of the compiler's integers.
-To this end the `stdlib_32_bit_hash_codes` module defines the logical parameter `LITTLE_ENDIAN` that, if true, indicates that the compiler has little endian integers, and that if false indicates that the integers are big endian.
+To this end the `stdlib_32_bit_hash_codes` module defines the logical parameter `LITTLE_ENDIAN` that, if true, indicates that the compiler has little-endian integers, and that if false indicates that the integers are big-endian.

 ### Specifications of the `stdlib_32_bit_hash_codes` procedures